jdleesmiller/CarND-Capstone/README.md

 ### Other approaches

-Initially, we attemped to extract traffic light location in an image based on available poses for the car and traffic lights and using the CV2 pin hole camera projection function.
+Initially, we attempted to extract traffic light location in an image based on available poses for the car and traffic lights and using the CV2 pin hole camera projection function.
 This proved infeasible as only the traffic light stop line location was given and the camera pose and focal length parameters were not given correctly.
-These could have been determined emperically, but at this point the Deep Learning based approach was acheiving good results.
-Other groups appeared to have some success with this geometrical approach to detemining traffic light locations.
+These could have been determined empirically, but at this point the Deep Learning based approach was achieving good results.
+Other groups appeared to have some success with this geometrical approach to determining traffic light locations.

 ## Waypoint updater

 The concept of the waypoint updater is to use a jerk minimizing trajectory (JMT) to slow to a stop in front of red lights or accelerate to full speed on green.
-The largest challenge is that the JMT provides postion as a function of time rather than speed as a function of postion (or rather waypoint).
+The largest challenge is that the JMT provides position as a function of time rather than speed as a function of position (or rather waypoint).
 After determining the JMT, time to reach each waypoint is determined by finding roots for the 5th order polynomial, excluding complex and physically impossible roots.
 The time derivative of the polynomial is taken to produce speed, and it is evaluated at the time for each waypoint.

 ## Drive by Wire Node